Research

 Abstract

-Inter-group inequality has serious ramifications for economic growth.
-This paper investigates how ethnic violence and subsequent residential segregation shape children's lives across social groups, thus affecting economic growth.
+This paper investigates how ethnic violence and subsequent residential segregation shape children's lives across social groups.
 Using variation in communal violence due to a Hindu nationalist campaign tour across India, I show that violence displaces Muslims to segregated neighbourhoods.
 I exploit exogenous differences in the planned and actual route of the campaign trail to show that communal violence is associated with an increase in residential segregation of communities threatened by violence.
 Surprisingly, I find that post-event, Muslim primary education levels are higher in cities that were more susceptible to violence.
 For cohorts enrolling after the riots, the probability of attaining primary education decreases by 2.3% every 100 kilometres away from the campaign route.
 I interrogate the role of neighborhood effects in driving primary education outcomes across social groups in India.

 Abstract